CodebuffAI/codebuff/knowledge.md

 - `src/index.ts`: Contains main application logic and user input handling.
 - `knowledge.md`: Stores project-wide knowledge and best practices.

-## Constants

-Important constants are defined in `common/src/constants.ts`.
-This includes:

-- `MAX_REFERRALS`: The maximum number of referrals a user can make (currently set to 5).
-- `CREDITS_REFERRAL_BONUS`: The number of credits awarded for a successful referral.
-- `CREDITS_USAGE_LIMITS`: Defines credit limits for different user types (ANON, FREE, PAID).

 ## Referral System

 The referral system is implemented across several files: